How We Make Money

 No Paywalls

 Our reviews and recommendations are free for everyone.
+We believe that high-quality, independent information about expensive purchases should not be locked behind subscriptions.

 2The Editorial Firewall